YXCrystal/artbook/README.md

 ![Newsfeed for artbook](app/assets/images/newsfeed.jpg)

-- Able to see posts on newsfeed from friends in chronological order from when it was posted
+- Able to see posts on newsfeed from friends in order from newest to oldest

 ### User Profile